Operation limits

 - Unexpected collisions may occur if a site has multiple framework plugins generating edge functions as part of the build.

-rewrite(url)method cannot be used to execute additional edge functions.
+rewrite(url)method cannot be used to rewrite to a path that is associated with an edge function or to explicitly execute additional edge functions.
+If an edge function is declared for the target path, the edge function will not execute and a 404 will be returned instead.
+This applies to target paths on the same site and across sites.
 To create a chain of edge functions, you should instead use multiple declarations to associate a single path with a series of edge functions.

 rewrite(url)method cannot be used to rewrite to other domains.
 To fetch content hosted on another Netlify site or an external site, use the